Anastasia Ndereba: USA competitions

-Between 15 April 2000 and 27 August 2000, Anastasia competed in 12 athletic competitions in the USA winning one of them and emerging second runner's up in a further three.
+Between 15 April 2000 and 27 August 2000, Anastasia competed in 12 athletic competitions in the United States winning one of them and emerging second runner's up in a further three.
 On 15 April 2000, she competed in a 5 km version of the Cherry Blossom race at Cherry Hill, in which she placed second with a time of 16 minutes and 23 seconds.
-On May 7, 2000, she competed in the Blue Shield Broad Street Run in Philadelphia, USA.
+On May 7, 2000, she competed in the Blue Shield Broad Street Run in Philadelphia, United States.
 This was a 10-mile road race and her first major win internationally after she finished in first position in a time of 57 minutes and ten seconds.
 Her last major race in the USA during this period was race in Avlon, NJ, in which she emerged 4th after a consecutive series of no win races throughout the month and since May.
 She soon travelled back to Kenya and resumed KAAA competitions.

 In February, 2001, she competed in the Yokohama International Women's Ekiden in Yokohama, Japan. in a 5 km road race and emerged 5th with a time of 16 minutes and 31 seconds.
 Six months later, she was second in the Alpicella-Monte Beigua competition, which was a 10.6 km race that she finished in 57 minutes.
-On 9 September 2001, she was the third to finish the European Interclub Championships for Women race in Salò, Italy with a time of 51 minutes and 34 seconds.
+On 9 September 2001, she was the third to finish the European Interclub Championships for Women race in Salò, Italy, with a time of 51 minutes and 34 seconds.